-Team Number \\\\\\ Judging Room \\\\\
+Team Number \\\\\ Judging Room

-DIRECTIONS: For each skill area, clearly mark the box that best describes the team's accomplishments.
+For each skill area, clearly mark the box that best describes the team's accomplishments.
 If the team does not demonstrate skill in a particular area, then put an 'X' in the first box for Not Demonstrated (ND).
 Please provide as many written comments as you can to acknowledge each team's hard work and to help teams improve.
-When you have completed the evaluation, please circle the team's areas of strength.
+Use the back for additional comments if needed.